alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 21-reverse - Script that reverse a given input

 feat: 22-users_and_homes - Script that displays all users and their home directories sorted by users

+feat: 23-empty_casks - Script that finds all empty files and directories in the current directory and all sub-directories